-The work explores the cascading impacts and underlying conditions of beetle kill on Monarch Pass, where 90% of Spruce trees have died in the last 5 years.
+Beetle Kill: Symptom or Disease? is a public art project commissioned by University of Colorado Boulder’s CASE Fellowship that explores the cascading impacts and underlying conditions of beetle kill on Monarch Pass.
 Through collaboration with CU Boulder ecologists and local forest experts, the resulting artwork translates scientific research and interdisciplinary questions into visual form.

 The project consists of eight pieces in two sets (not all pieces are shown here), each taking a different perspective and aesthetic/material approach to explore this surprisingly complex issue.
+The artwork was created to be displayed in various public buildings including the Colorado State Capital and public libraries around the state, particularly in rural counties.
 I’m interested in how each of these pieces can operate on their own (differently), while also building a more collective and accessible conversation and understanding.

 Commissioned by: The University of Colorado Boulder’s CASE Fellowship